czukowski/kostache-form-helper/README.md

 Notes:

-* I use `__FUNCTION__` for some arguments here so that I don't have to write field names, since they're the same as view method names.
+* I use `__FUNCTION__` for some arguments here, so that I don't have to write field names, since they're the same as view method names.
 * Accepted arguments of `$this->form->input()` vary depending on a field type.
 Check files in `classes/kohana/form/field`, that contain
   `factory()` method, to see how arguments must be specified for a particular field type.
 * `$this->form->defaults()` return default field values, that may be set by controller, e.g.: `$this->view->form->defaults($post);`.
-  The 2nd parameter used is the "default default", that will be used if no default for that field was set.
+  The 2nd parameter used is the "default default", that will be used if no default for that field has been set.

 View file continued: